 The mental ability of a coach to motivate their players.
 High motivation will allow the coach to suitably pump the players up not only for a big match, but also in an every-day sense – keeping a squad motivated towards achieving their goals is imperative.

 This attribute is predominantly for use with Physiotherapists.
 Having a Physio with a high rating in this attribute is something you should always look to have.
-If possible, have at least three Physios with high ratings for this attribute to ensure your players receive high-quality treatment to both prevent and rehabilitate injuries.
 Other members of staff will have ratings in this area too, perhaps demonstrating versatility useful to clubs operating under smaller budgets.

 The tactical knowledge possessed by a coach.
 Their experiences in the game, where they’ve been and who they’ve worked with will affect the level of knowledge they have.
 When using this knowledge they may have ideas lesser coaches haven’t become familiar with, which is an advantage.